 Ideas are slippery things.
 The more you try to catch one, the harder they are to pin down.
 Then the whole process becomes something of a vicious cycle: Your lack of ideas stresses you out.
-That stress puts a damper on things even more, and before you know it, you’ve spent two hours staring at a blank page.
+That stress puts more of a damper on things.
+And before you know it, you’ve spent two hours staring at a blank page.
 Panic ensues.

 Tips, tools, and methods for developing ideas fast can be a real lifesaver when you’ve got to be creative on tap.
 The same is even more vital when you’re working as a team.
 Team brainstorming sessions have the potential to be a hotbed of creativity — but they can be a bit chaotic, with ideas being written down on whiteboards and bits of paper, never to be seen again.

 This is where online idea boards come in really handy.
-They’re interactive, flexible, no ideas get lost — and when the session’s over, people can hop back in and keep feeding thoughts into it.
+They’re interactive, flexible, and you’ll never lose an idea.
+Plus, when the session’s over, people can hop back in and keep feeding thoughts into it.
 In fact, online collaboration is often better than working face-to-face.
-Ready to get started?
+Ready to start?
 Here’s everything you need to know.

 What is an idea board?

 During meetings and brainstorming sessions, there’s usually one person responsible for scribbling all those ideas down.
-This is essentially an ideas board: a single place where all the thoughts are collected.
+This is essentially an ideas board: a single place where you collect all thoughts.
 It can include words and visuals and range from whiteboard notes to computer screens to Post-Its on a wall.

 Displaying everyone’s ideas visually at the same time makes it easier for the team to engage with each one, as well as come up with new ideas based on what they can see already up there.